Nancy Pelosi: Early life and education

-Nancy Pelosi was born in Baltimore, Maryland, to an Italian-American family.
-She was the only daughter and the youngest of six children of Annunciata M. "Nancy" D'Alesandro (née Lombardi) and Thomas D'Alesandro Jr. Her mother, originating from Fornelli, Southern Italy, emigrated to the U.S. in 1912; her father traced his Italian ancestry to Genoa, Venice and Abruzzo.
+Nancy Patricia D'Alesandro was born in Baltimore, Maryland, to an Italian-American family.
+She was the only daughter and the youngest of six children of Annunciata M. "Nancy" D'Alesandro (née Lombardi) and Thomas D'Alesandro Jr. Her mother, originating from Fornelli in Southern Italy, emigrated to the U.S. in 1912; her father traced his Italian ancestry to Genoa, Venice and Abruzzo.

 At the time of Pelosi's birth, her father was a Democratic congressman representing Maryland.
 He became mayor of Baltimore seven years later.
 Pelosi's mother was also active in politics, organizing Democratic women and teaching her daughter political skills.
 Her brother, Thomas D'Alesandro III, a Democrat, was elected Baltimore City Council president and later mayor, serving from 1967 to 1971.
 As a child, Pelosi helped her father at his campaign events.
 Her affiliation with liberalism sprouted in the 1960s; she was particularly impressed by President John F. Kennedy's inaugural address.

 In 1958, Pelosi graduated from the Institute of Notre Dame, an all-girls Catholic high school in Baltimore.
 She graduated from Trinity College four years later with a Bachelor of Arts in political science.
 Pelosi interned for Maryland senator Daniel Brewster in the 1960s alongside future House majority leader Steny Hoyer.